 Get in touch!

 We are grateful for your support as we develop this project – you can stay informed and offer any feedback or suggestions via the methods below.
-We would also welcome any financial contributions, and if you are interested in contributing to this initiative then please get in touch with Christine Doyle, our Director of Marketing and Development on +44 (0)24 7652 1217.
+We would also welcome any financial contributions, and if you are interested in contributing to this initiative then please get in touch with Isabel Merrifield, our Business Manager on +44 (0)24 7652 1200.

 St Michael’s House